 What Malta citizenship by investment changes should I be aware of?

-Malta citizenship by naturalization, officially called Maltese Exceptional Investor Naturalization (MEIN), is a new policy rolled out by the Maltese government that offers an expedited route to citizenship through investment.
-It lets eligible applicants and their qualifying family members to obtain Maltese citizenship by making investments and a non-refundable contribution in Malta.
+Malta citizenship by naturalization, officially called Maltese Exceptional Investor Naturalization (CES), is a new policy rolled out by the Maltese government that offers an expedited route to citizenship through investment.
+It lets eligible applicants and their qualifying family members obtain Maltese citizenship by making investments and a non-refundable contribution in Malta.

 The policy was launched at the end of 2020, and shouldn’t be regarded the same way as Malta’s previous Individual Investor Programme.
 Instead, this is a new residence regime in its own right, which may lead to citizenship later down the line.

 What are the benefits of Malta’s new program?

 Top benefits of Malta’s new program include:

 - Access to a financial hub and prime jurisdiction for international business

 - Enjoy top-rated, free healthcare as a Maltese citizen

 - Excellent quality of life